-The Qualifying Examination is normally offered on the Friday before the beginning of each Fall Semester, usually the second or fourth semester of the student's residency.
+The Qualifying Examination for Epidemiology students is normally offered on the Friday before the beginning of each Fall Semester, usually the second or fourth semester of the student's residency.
+For Biostatistics students, the qualifying exam is administered the third Friday of the spring semester.
 Passing the Qualifying Exam is one of the requirements for admission to doctoral candidacy.